 This paper studies the effect of retirement on several weight outcomes using the 2004, 2006 and 2010 waves of SHARE.
-It exploits the European variation in early retirement schemes and the stepwise increase in the ERA in Austria and Italy to produce an exogeneous shock on retirement behaviour.
+It exploits the European variation in ERAs and the stepwise increase in ERAs in Austria and Italy to produce an exogeneous shock on retirement behaviour.
 This allows us to estimate the short-term causal impact of retirement on weight.
-Our results show that retirement induced by social security rules causes a 0.12 percentage point increase in the probability of being obese within a two to four-year period among 50-69 year-old men.
-We give evidence that this effect is driven by men having retired from strenuous jobs and who were already at risk of obesity.
-Our findings suggest that retirement has a non-linear impact on BMI, mostly affecting men already at the right-hand side of the distribution.
+Our results show that retirement induced by social security rules causes a 13 percentage point increase in the probability of being obese within a two to four-year period among 50-69 year-old men.
+Our findings suggest that retirement has a non-linear impact on men's BMI, mostly affecting the right-hand side of the distribution.
+We give evidence that this effect is highly heterogeneous and driven by men having retired from strenuous jobs and who were already at risk of obesity.
 No significant effects are found among women.